Hardcover ISBN: 9780804792219

 Art and business are often described as worlds apart, even diametric opposites.
 And yet, these realms are close cousins in creative industries where firms bring cultural goods to market, attaching price tags to music, paintings, theater, literature, film, and fashion.

 Building on theories of value construction and cultural production, Culture and Commerce details the processes by which artistic worth is decoded, translated, and converted to economic value.
 Mukti Khaire introduces readers to three industry players: creators, producers (who bring to market and distribute cultural goods), and intermediaries (who critique and rave about them).
-Case studies of firms from Chanel and Penguin to tastemakers like The Sundance Institute and Def Jam illuminate how these professionals construct a vital value chain.
+Case studies of firms from Chanel and Penguin to tastemakers like the Pritzker Prize and The Sundance Institute illuminate how these professionals construct a vital value chain.
 Highlighting the role of "pioneer entrepreneurs"—who carve out space for radical, new product categories—Khaire illustrates how creative professionals influence our sense of value, shifting consumer behavior and our culture in deep, surprising ways.

 About the author

 Mukti Khaire is the Girish and Jaidev Reddy Professor of Practice at Cornell Tech, Johnson School of Management at Cornell University.

 "Full of fascinating cases that span art, food, and fashion, this book teaches us how creative industries tick.
 With measured analysis, Khaire lucidly lays bare the cultural value chain, demonstrating how entrepreneurship thrives—even in the notoriously unpredictable realm of art."